openupm/openupm-next/apps/docs/docs/support/index.md

 ---
 # Support OpenUPM

-OpenUPM is an open-source service that is offered to the community for free.
-However, hosting, maintaining, and developing new features for the project requires resources.
-You can support the development of OpenUPM via the following methods:
+OpenUPM is a vibrant, open-source service freely available to our amazing community!
+While it's free to use, the magic behind it—hosting, maintenance, and innovation—needs a sprinkle of support.
+You can empower OpenUPM's growth and contribute to its bright future through various support methods!
+Let's innovate together! 🚀💖

 ## Help the Community Grow